j4mes12/SDPA_Coursework/README.md

 ### Part 1: Software Development (Snake Game)

 This part is contained in the Part1 folder.
-Part1.md gives a detailed overview of the script and the contained classes.
+Part1.md gives a detailed overview of the script, how to play the game and the contained classes.
 The Tron Game is run using the main.py script using classes defined in board.py and player.py.

 No additional python packages are required other than those that are part of the base package set.